MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/workflow-processes-enterprise-mode-portal.md

 description: Use the topics in this section to learn how to perform all of the workflow-related processes in the Enterprise Mode Site List Portal.
 author: eross-msft
 ms.prod: ie11
-ms.assetid: d52ba8ba-b3c7-4314-ba14-0610e1d8456e
-title: Workflow-based processes using the Enterprise Mode Site List Portal (Internet Explorer 11 for IT Pros) ms.sitesec: library
+title: Workflow-based processes for employees using the Enterprise Mode Site List Portal (Internet Explorer 11 for IT Pros) ms.sitesec: library
 ---

-# Workflow-based processes using the Enterprise Mode Site List Portal
+# Workflow-based processes for employees using the Enterprise Mode Site List Portal

 **Applies to:**